precice/precice.github.io/pages/community/precice-workshop-2022.md

    <p> This talk starts with an overview of the mapping methods as recently published in our new <a href="https://arxiv.org/abs/2109.14470"> reference paper </a>.
 The published results highlight important properties of the individual methods currently available in preCICE in terms of accuracy, performance as well as stability.
 In order to improve on these results and extend the flexibility of preCICE in the future, new mapping methods are currently under development.
 In particular, gradient-based mappings as well as partition of unity approaches are introduced and discussed.</p>
    </details>

-* 12:00 - 12:30 CET Speakers in breakout rooms for Q&A
+* 12:00 - 12:30 CET Speakers in separate rooms for Q&A
 * 12:30 - 13:30 CET Break (Offline)
 * 13:30 - 15:00 CET preCICE Course III (Main Hall)